ctleow/sentimentdetection/README.md

 ## Business Value
-- **Improves customers engagement** - as Brands now understand customer sentiment better
+- **Improves customers engagement** - Brands now are able to understand customer sentiment better.
-- **Centralised Reporting** - In countries where brands are highly regulated to provide monthly sentiment report, this will be useful
+- **Centralised Reporting** - In countries where brands are highly regulated to provide monthly sentiment report, this will be useful for reporting purposes.
-- **Ease of Use** - Low maintainence, easy to manage and able to adjust to evolving business needs
+- **Ease of Use** - Low maintainence, easy to manage and able to adjust to evolving business & regulatory requirements.
 - **Unlock endless opportunities** - Ability to do more by integrating with a NLP chatbot or other platforms to support more use cases!

 ## Use Case & Industry
 - Applicable to all B2C industries
-- Enhance Automated customer service
+- Enhanced Automated customer service
 - Compliance to local regulatory requirements
-- Can extend to voice if Text to Speech added
+- Extensible to other channels such as voice (Text to Speech)

 ## Products Involved
 - Twilio WhatsApp for Business API
 - Twilio Studio
 - Twilio Function
-- Google Sheets
+- Google Sheets & API

 ## Demo Setup